 Lenore gave him an understanding smile and squeezed his hand.
 She gazed at Mal.
 “Captain, I have extensive files on Londinium: its history, culture, popular restaurants, social events, and much more.
 Would you like me to make them available for you and the crew?”

-Mal shook his head, gave her a quick but grateful smile in return.
+Mal gave her a quick but grateful smile in return, then shook his head.
 “That won’t be necessary just yet.
 Thanks anyway.”
 He glanced at Inara.
 “If we’ll stand out like sore thumbs, I suppose Serenity …”

 “Exactly,” she said.
 “A ship like Serenity won’t be allowed to land during the day.”

-“So the sniffs won’t have to look up and see us,” he said.
+“So the sniffs won’t have to look up and see us.”